Covid 19 coronavirus: Run on masks, several pharmacies sold out across the country

 Annah Stretton updated its website today saying due to high demand the business was temporarily not taking any more orders for masks for the next 48 hours.

 "We need to clear the decks and continue to fill current orders.
 Will be back online over the weekend for mask sales.
-Be kind, be patient xx", the website said.
+Be kind, be patient xx," the website said.